-Cancer treatments often cause unintended damage to healthy tissue, which can significantly affect patients’ quality of life.
-Lara Barazzuol’s lab investigates the adverse effects of radiotherapy in brain and head and neck tumours, with a particular focus on childhood brain cancers.
-Despite its clinical importance, the biological mechanisms driving these side effects are still poorly understood, and no effective therapeutic strategies currently exist.
-Her research aims to uncover these mechanisms and develop approaches to mitigate treatment-associated toxicity, bridging fundamental biology with translational applications.
-The team is also exploring innovative combination therapies to expand the therapeutic window of advanced radiotherapy modalities, including proton therapy.
+Radiotherapy is a cornerstone of cancer treatment, but it often causes unintended damage to healthy tissue, impacting patients’ quality of life.
+Lara Barazzuol’s lab investigates how radiotherapy and other cancer treatments affect healthy tissue in brain and head and neck tumors, with a focus on childhood brain cancers.
+Her team aims to uncover the biological mechanisms behind treatment-induced toxicity and develop strategies to reduce these side effects, bridging basic science with clinical applications.
+In parallel, her lab is also exploring innovative combination therapies to expand the therapeutic window of advanced radiotherapy modalities, including proton therapy.

 Lara Barazzuol’s lab, by using a combination of model systems and methodologies, aims: